This page describes the requirements for packaging your Kubernetes app, and guidelines for meeting those requirements.

 ||The Google Cloud Service Account JSON key used to authenticate to Google Service Control.|

-If your solution provides a SaaS component in addition to the app, you can optionally have that SaaS component periodically check the validity of entitlement IDs, using the Google Cloud Marketplace Procurement service.
+If your product provides a SaaS component in addition to the app, you can optionally have that SaaS component periodically check the validity of entitlement IDs, using the Google Cloud Marketplace Procurement service.
 To get access to the Procurement service, contact your Partner Engineer.

 For information on other parameters that are passed to the app, see Parameters passed to your app, later in this section.